-3.2.2 Using the dual function power switch
+3.2.2 Using the dual-function power switch

 While the system is ON, pressing the power switch for less than four seconds puts the system to sleep mode or to soft-off mode, depending on the BIOS setting.
-Pressing the power switch for more than four seconds lets the system enter the soft-off mode regardless of the BIOS setting.
+If you press the power switch for more than four seconds, the system enters the soft-off mode regardless of the BIOS setting.
 See section "4.5 Power Menu" in Chapter 4.